codeforequity-at/botium-connector-fbwebhook/README.md

 * a __Facebook Messenger Platform Webhook__
 * a __Redis__ instance (Cloud hosted free tier for example from [redislabs](https://redislabs.com/) will do as a starter)
 * a __project directory__ on your workstation to hold test cases and Botium configuration

-## Install and Run the Botium Facebook Messenger Platform emulator

-The Botium Facebook Messenger Platform emulator is responsible for the receiving part, listens for messages from your webhook, and puts them into Redis.
-It is running outside of Botium as a background service.

-You have to configure your Facebook webhook to deliver the outbound messages to the Botium Facebook Messenger Platform emulator.

-Installation with NPM:

-    > npm install -g botium-connector-fbwebhook
-    > botium-fbwebhookproxy-cli start --help

-There are several options required for running the service:

-_--port_: Local port to listen

-_--endpoint_: endpoint (url part after the port ...) (optional, default _/_)

-_--redisurl_: Redis connection url

 ## Install Botium and Facebook Webhook Connector